v-sion-berlin/website-vsion-nuxt/content/en/index.md

 interview_body: For our partner
 interview_source_text: Source
 interview_watch_text: Watch
-interview_body_part_2: ", we’ve developed a framework that helps customers seamlessly migrate to Viz Pilot Edge.
+interview_body_part_2: ", we've developed a framework that helps customers seamlessly migrate to Viz Pilot Edge.
 This framework includes components designed to supercharge your production build process.
 Check out our best practices for a smooth and successful transition."